True Professional Employee Organization Pricing and Secrets

-The short answer is you have to look at them as a total package, because some PEOs charge a lot for administrative fees and have very low health insurance premiums and workers comp premiums and some of the opposite.
-In general, admin fee are from $70 dollars to a $ 180 dollars per employee per month.
+The short answer is you have to look at them as a total package because some PEOs charge a lot for administrative fees and have very low health insurance premiums and workers comp premiums and some of the opposite.
+In general, an admin fee is from $70 dollars to a $ 180 dollars per employee per month.
 There are tremendous differences in costs among these PEO’s – and watch out for hidden fees!
-But usually this cost is more than absorbed by the savings – about 75% percent of the time the net savings are serious, and a responsible HR director or CFO should get a quote.
+But usually, this cost is more than absorbed by the savings – about 75% percent of the time the net savings are serious, and a responsible HR director or CFO should get a quote.

 Not only do they save you money over the first year, but they continue to have Lower Renewals than the private market.